Presenting a Draft Nomination to the Landmarks Committee

 In preparing for the Landmarks Committee meeting there are a few technical points to keep in mind:

 The preparer of the nomination generally presents the nomination at the Landmarks Committee Meeting.
 Your NHL contact will provide you or your consultant with a PowerPoint template and instructions on what to include in your presentation.
-You will need to submit a PowerPoint presentation, including a written script, to your NHL contact 60 days prior to the meeting for review and editing.
+You will need to submit a PowerPoint presentation, including a written script if requested, to your NHL contact 60 days prior to the meeting for review and editing.
 NHL staff edit the presentations for content, consistency, and grammatical errors.
 If you cannot present the NHL nomination to the Landmarks Committee, NHL staff will present the property.

 Presentation to the Landmarks Committee